Climate Change Initiatives

 Actions to Reduce CO2 Emission Intensity

-We are working to reduce CO2 emission intensity, using a CO2 emission intensity index as an indicator for management, based on CO2 emissions from energy consumption associated with production activities.
+We are working to reduce energy origin CO2 emission intensity, using a CO2 emission intensity index as an indicator for management, based on CO2 emissions from energy consumption associated with production activities.

 Targets and Performance/Evaluation